 Don’t Pay for Benefits You Won’t Use

 Premium cards can come with high annual fees but offer more travel perks and benefits.
-Some travel perks include free checked bags, travel insurance, airport lounge access, and 24/7 concierge.
+Some travel perks can include free checked bags, travel insurance, airport lounge access, and 24/7 concierge.

 Some cards may also offer a credit for TSA Pre-check to get you through an airport with a minimum amount of stress.
 But if you won’t use the benefits, or don’t care about the benefits, then the annual fee isn’t worth the cost.
 Do some math to figure out if the fee is worth it for you.